Kirosoft/celestial_engine/pbis/PBI-08-position-updates.md

 3. Rapid sequence ends with final value

 ## Risks / Notes
 Future debounce at API layer; MVP can be direct.
+Covered indirectly in CRUD Playwright test (position update endpoint exercised) – see `TESTING.md`.